 Some foods that contain Vitamin A such as carrots, pumpkin, fish oil, meat, milk, cheese, and liver.

 A study in the Nutrition Journal found that people who are prone to stress and mood swings are known to be lacking in vitamin B intake.
-Providing vitamin B supplements to these people, the results show an increase in mood so that stress levels are reduced.
+Providing vitamin B supplements to these people, the results show an increase in the mood so that stress levels are reduced.

-The vitamin B1 helps to eliminate stress so much that it is often referred to as “Anti-Stress Vitamin”.
+Vitamin B1 helps to eliminate stress so much that it is often referred to as “Anti-Stress Vitamin”.
 This vitamin B1 helps deal with excess stress by encouraging the body to produce more adenosine triphosphate.
 These chemicals carry energy into the cells of the body so they can function properly.
 In addition, Vitamin B1 can also help strengthen the immune system.